 Mooncake festival is celebrated on the 15th day of the eighth moon by the Chinese community.
 It is observed to honour the overthrow of the Mongols by the revolutionary leaders.
 The leaders used to send secret messages in mooncakes to call people to revolt.
 On the mooncake night, small children walk with paper lanterns all the way through the streets.

-Birthday of Guru Nanak is celebrated by reading the "Guru Granth Sahib” the Sikh Bible, non-stop for 48 hours by the Sikhs in the Gurudwara.
+Birthday of Guru Nanak is celebrated by reading the "Guru Granth Sahib", the Sikh Bible, non-stop for 48 hours by the Sikhs in the Gurudwara.
 The Diamond Jubilee Sikh Gurdwara is the main one in Penang.
 The day ends with a meal for the worshippers.

 The Masi Maham Festival is celebrated at the Sri Singamuga Kaliaman Temple in Teluk Bahang.
 There is a kavadi procession followed by dance performances of young boys and girls.
 The procession is accompanied by some musicians who give rhythm to the performances.
 A lot of Hindus come together along the beach to watch the procession in the afternoon.
 During the sunset, the statue of Goddess Kali is seated on a raft which is pulled by a boat.
 The statue stays in the sea for an hour.
-Holy ash is distributed among the devotees and the procession is ended by shooting fireworks in the air.
+Holy ash is distributed among the devotees, and the procession is ended by shooting fireworks in the air.

 Deepavali or the "Festival of Lights" is celebrated by the Hindus commemorating the victory of Lord Krishna over Narakasura, the demon king.
-Lamps are lighted in all Indian houses at night and offerings are made to Lord Krishna.
+Lamps are lighted in all Indian houses at night, and offerings are made to Lord Krishna.

 Observed on the ninth month according to the Islamic calendar, Ramadhan is marked with a month of fasting.
-It is a unique spiritual characteristic of the Islam religion followed by the Muslims by desisting completely from food, water and other drinks, smoking and intimate intercourses from the twilight till the sunset.
+It is a unique spiritual characteristic of Islam followed by the Muslims by desisting completely from food, water and other drinks, smoking and intimate intercourses from the twilight till the sunset.